AI, robotics and blockchain The next big investment wave in healthcare

 Resistance to new technology

 Hospitals and health systems often rely on legacy software and established workflows that are difficult to update.
 Integrating new tools can be time-consuming and costly.
 Procurement cycles are slow, retraining staff takes time, and technical integration isn’t always seamless.
-In many cases, institutional habits are the greatest obstacles.
+In many cases, institutional workflows can be a major obstacle.

 Lack of system-level readiness